NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-confidential-containers.rst

       nvidia                     nvidia                     97s

 #.
-(Optional) If you have host access to the worker node, you can perform the following steps:
+Optional: If you have host access to the worker node, you can perform the following steps:

    #.
 Confirm that the host uses the ``vfio-pci`` device driver for GPUs: